 Door-to-Door Sales Act

-prior to signing any legal document.
+The information contained above is not legal advice.
+You may wish to consult an attorney prior to signing any legal document.
 MHIC staff cannot provide legal advice.